 Asylum seekers are left in limbo while their case is pending.
 As of March 2018 there were more than 318,000 affirmative asylum applications pending with USCIS.
 According to Syracuse University’s TRAC Immigration database, the backlog in U.S. immigration courts reached an all-time high in September 2018, with 768,257 open deportation cases.

 What happens when someone is granted asylum?

-If an asylum seeker is eventually granted asylum status, they may be eligible for some state and federal benefits, as well as the right to petition for immediate family members abroad or in the United States.
+If an asylum seeker is eventually granted asylum status, they may be eligible for some state and federal benefits, as well as the right to petition for immediate family members abroad or in the U.S.